materialsproject/foundation/decisions/0003-scope-of-pymatgen-io-addons.md

 - Neutral, because it will require a user to install more packages in most cases (e.g. `pip install pymatgen pymatgen-io-vasp`)
 - Bad, because it will require a lot of work to implement
 - Bad, because it could cause some IO addon packages to fall out of date and stop working as pymatgen updates.
+- Bad, because it could result in less stringent code quality control for IO codes

 ### Option 1a - same as above, but keep VASP IO in pymatgen because VASP is so central to MP and to provide a concrete example of how pymatgen IO is supposed to work